dillionlim/advent-of-code-2024/README.md

 ## Template

-The blank template for future Advent of Code setups can be found in the [https://github.com/dillionlim/advent-of-code-2024/tree/template](template branch).
+The blank template for future Advent of Code setups can be found in the [template branch](https://github.com/dillionlim/advent-of-code-2024/tree/template).

 ## Running the directory setup